blw-ofag-ufag/eCH-0266/README.md

 - **Release branches** named after the release version and prefixed with “Release-”(e.g. “Release-1.3.0”)
-  - The Release branches coalesce all the changes needed for the future release of the new version.
+  - Release branches coalesce all the changes needed for the future release of the new version.
   - Release branches are opened by the CCDT team only.
   - Release branches MAY be published on GitHub as pre-releases (see “Review and publishing process“ below).